 PREVENTING THE SPREAD OF EBOLA

 Community mobilization is a critical component of PCI’s efforts to halt the spread of Ebola.
 PCI’s comprehensive social and behavior change strategy engages mothers, community health volunteers, agriculture extension groups, disaster management committees, care groups, WASH committees, traditional chiefs, religious leaders, and trained traditional midwives.
-Key messages around how transmission occurs, how to prevent transmission, and what to do in case of infection have been shared with these groups who use a cascade training method to share the information with their neighbors, peers, colleagues, family members, and anyone else with w county- and district-level health systems to ensure that health systems have the capacity to respond to the increased demand for services.
+Key messages around how transmission occurs, how to prevent transmission, and what to do in case of infection have been shared with these groups who use a cascade training method to share the information with their neighbors, peers, colleagues, family members, and anyone else with whom they come into contact.
+PCI links all awareness activities directly to the county and district-level health systems to ensure that health systems have the capacity to respond to the increased demand for services.
 Collaborating with the MOHSW, PCI has extended ongoing trainings to health workers on how to manage the outbreak, both the management of patients and management of the treatment environment.
 Trainings include: the use of protective equipment and case management protocols (including triage, treatment of suspected cases, isolation, and management of the deceased); universal precautions; submission of Ebola surveillance reports; hazardous/biological materials management; and sterilization of health facilities.
 Trainings also include an emphasis on providing equal care for patients regardless of age, ethnicity, religion, gender or disability.